 If budget does not exist for any solution, consider using a free tool like the Microsoft Deployment Toolkit (MDT).
 MDT is like a container of Legos and will do just what you set up.
 Bear in mind, IT administrators and implementers have to have enough skill to know what needs to happen and when, with respect to imaging.
 In short, many IT generalists may have trouble extracting the same value from MDT that a deployment specialist can provide.

 If support and out-of-the-box functionality are important, consider a product like SmartDeploy.
 SmartDeploy bridges many of the gaps between a VDI solution and an MDT (or similar) approach.
-SmartDeploy makes it easy for you to apply one image to any device and, if frequent resets are needed, SmartDeploy lets you either reimage the system or integrate something like Deep Freeze.
+SmartDeploy makes it easy for you to apply one image to any device and, if frequent resets are needed, you can schedule after-hours lab refreshes to ensure that students aren’t interrupted during the day.
 Making image updates is easy as well, so campus computer labs will always have the latest image that your IT department wants.